jduke788/Csharp/README.md

 Create tests for scooter/inventory app project - N
 Use TDD approach to write tests for functions before creating them (returns largest element of an array) - N 19/11
-Learn about C# exception handling - N
+Learn about C# exception handling - Y
-Use try-catch to handle exceptions - N
+Use try-catch to handle exceptions - Y
 Understand difference between checked and unchecked exceptions - N Practice handling exceptions using try-catch - N
 Learn how to read and write files using the File and StreamReader/StreamWriter classes - N